 Background The 351-mile Los Angeles - San Diego - San Luis Obispo (LOSSAN) rail corridor travels through a six-county coastal region in Southern California and is the busiest state-supported intercity passenger rail corridor in the United States.
 The LOSSAN rail corridor includes 41 stations and typically hosts more than 150 daily passenger trains and an annual ridership of more than 2.7 million on Pacific Surfliner intercity passenger rail trains and about 5.4 million on Metrolink and COASTER commuter trains.
 Discussion This report provides an update on the performance of the passenger rail services operating on the LOSSAN rail corridor by presenting the current trends of the service in three specific areas: usage (ridership and passenger miles), efficiency (revenue and farebox recovery), and quality (on-time performance (OTP) and customer satisfaction).
 The report includes the Pacific Surfliner intercity passenger rail service, as well as commuter rail service on Metrolink's Ventura County Line (VCL) and Orange County Line (OCL), and the North County Transit District's COASTER system.
 Amtrak national data is included for comparative purposes.
-The reporting period is the third quarter of federal fiscal year (FFY) 2019-20, covering the months of April, May, and June 2020.
+The reporting period is the fourth quarter of federal fiscal year (FFY) 2019-20, covering the months of July, August, and September 2020.
 Coronavirus Pandemic The coronavirus (COVID-19) pandemic has had significant global impacts on transit ridership and operations, including the three rail services operating on the LOSSAN rail corridor.
 Attributable ridership and revenue declines were observed at the end of February 2020, and drastic declines followed Governor Newsom's safer-at-home order, effective March 15, 2020.
 Shortly thereafter, the Pacific Surfliner, COASTER, and Metrolink implemented temporary service reductions on their respective intercity and commuter passenger rail services.
 The Pacific Surfliner and COASTER began service reductions on March 23, 2020, and Metrolink reduced its service on March 26, 2020.
-Usage For the third quarter of FFY 2019-20, total LOSSAN rail corridor ridership on the three services was 152,488, a 92.7 percent decrease when compared to the same period of the previous year.
-However, when analyzing ridership performance on a monthly level, ridership increased in May and June following
+Usage For the fourth quarter of FFY 2019-20, total LOSSAN rail corridor ridership on the three services was 251,097, an 88.6 percent decrease when compared to the same period of the previous year.

-Figure 1.1 a record decline and low ridership in April.
 A 24-month ridership chart for the LOSSAN rail corridor, with the specific performance of each service, can be found in Figure 1.1.

-The 24 months of ridership data included in Figure 1.1 provide a more accurate indicator of the overall change in ridership along the corridor.
+Figure 1.1 The 24 months of ridership data included in Figure 1.1 provide a more accurate indicator of the overall change in ridership along the corridor.
 Due to seasonal variances, a complete ridership trend is difficult to discern from a single 12-month period.
 Including 24 months of data accounts for the seasonal variation and provides sufficient information to allow for the development of a linear trendline for each service.
 A summary table of the ridership, revenue, and OTP for the LOSSAN rail corridor can be found in Attachment A. In addition to this overall corridor data, details on the performance of each service are provided below.
-Pacific Surfliner The overall decrease in LOSSAN rail corridor ridership includes ridership on the Pacific Surfliner (San Luis Obispo to San Diego) intercity passenger rail service, which decreased during the third guarter of FFY 2019-20 by 92.2 percent when compared to period same last as is demonstrated in Figure 1.2.
-Ridership saw a low point in April, attributable to the reduced service and travel restrictions associated with the COVID-19 pandemic.
-The reported Pacific Surfliner ridership includes Metrolink and COASTER
+Pacific Surfliner The overall decrease in LOSSAN rail corridor ridership includes ridership on the Pacific Surfliner (San Luis Obispo to San Diego) intercity passenger rail service, which decreased during the fourth guarter of FFY 2019-20 by 85.4 percent when compared to period the same last vear. as is demonstrated in Figure 1.2.
+The low ridership is attributable to the reduced service and travel restrictions associated with the COVID-19 pandemic.
+The reported Pacific Surfliner ridership includes Metrolink and COASTER pass holders utilizing